harishk30/RingGalaxiesCNNAnalysis/README.md

 Three GAN architectures tested out for generating ring images and data augmentation.

+## Citation

+Krishnakumar, H. and Kalmbach, J. Analysis of Ring Galaxies Detected Using Deep Learning with Real and Simulated Data, AJ, 2024, 168, 191.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.